 Some of the easy-to-download links are forum links and blog comments.
 They often have quite a small effect, but in some cases they may be fine to go after anyway.

 For example, if there is a forum related to the topic that your own website covers, then it is excellent to get a few links from there.
 Blog comments rarely provide much value, but they can work if you want a balanced link profile with multiple nofollow links (blog comments are often nofollow).

-Take some care to make too many of these links and do not overdo it with the number.
 But to a limited extent, these easy links may well be worth the effort.